Israel García (footballer, born 1999): Club career

-García signed a two-year extension with América in the summer of 2020, and was subsequently loaned out to Alebrijes de Oaxaca in the second-tier Liga de Expansión MX.
-He made only six appearances with Oaxaca in the 2020–21 season before returning to América.
+García signed a two-year extension with América in 2020, and was subsequently loaned out to Alebrijes de Oaxaca in the second-tier Liga de Expansión MX.
+He made six appearances with Oaxaca in the 2020–21 season before returning to América.

+García joined Cañoneros of the third-tier Serie A de México in 2025, starting in their season opener against Chapulineros de Oaxaca.
+He scored a brace the following matchday, a 3–3 draw against Celaya.